 For more information, see Pushing and Pulling Images.

-configuration in your custom toolchain configuration, which allows Bazel to
+custom toolchain configuration, which allows Bazel to select a toolchain

-select a toolchain appropriate to the desired hardware/software platform.
-See
+appropriate to the desired hardware/software platform.
+See this

 for the TensorFlow